kylepaulsen/ValheimWebMap/README.md

 This has only been tested on a Valheim dedicated server.
 I'm not sure this will work with the built in server inclued with the base game.

+## Features

+* A explorable map of your Valheim world in your browser that you can zoom with the mousewheel or pinch zoom on mobile.
+* Players can place their own pins with chat commands (see below for more info)
+* Map pings from in game players will show up on the web map as well.

 ## Installation

 Place the WebMap directory in:

 `Steam\steamapps\common\Valheim dedicated server\BepInEx\plugins\WebMap`

-Optionally, open `config.json` with a text editor and change stuff in there.
+Optionally, open `WebMap/config.json` with a text editor and change stuff in there.

 ## Chat Commands